MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-build-artifacts-v1.md

 **`PathtoPublish`** - **Path to publish**<br>
 `string`.
 Required.
 Default value: `$(Build.ArtifactStagingDirectory)`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies the folder or file path to publish.
-This can be a fully-qualified path or a path relative to the root of the repository.
+This can be a fully qualified path or a path relative to the root of the repository.
 Wildcards are not supported.
 [Variables](/azure/devops/pipelines/build/variables) are supported.
 Example: `$(Build.ArtifactStagingDirectory)`.
 For more information, see [Artifacts in pipelines - overview](/azure/devops/pipelines/artifacts/artifacts-overview).
 <!-- :::editable-content-end::: -->
 <br>